 - The second type of voucher is given by the Financial Aid Office and is dependent upon financial need.

-Other Charges and Fines
+Other charges and fines

 Students studying abroad will be charged applicable fees as determined by the individual program.
-See the Coordinator of Off-Campus Programs for the current per-program tuition rate.
+See the Director of Off-Campus Programs for the current per-program tuition rate.
 Regular refund policies apply to study-abroad programs.
 There is a non-refundable administrative fee of $500 for students who are applying their financial aid to a program through a consortium agreement, in addition to any program fee or deposit required by the selected program.